Hayden-Pinto/premier-league-kpi-dashboard/README.md

 ![02_overview](04_images/02_executive_overview.png)

 Provides a high-level summary of league standings and key performance indicators.
+Filters selected to demonstrate cross-filtering and slicer functionality, allowing dynamic exploration of team data

 ---